Cool World

 The inciting incident occurs at 13 minutes when Jack Deebs is pulled through his drawing into the actual Cool World, discovering his cartoon creation is a real dimensional plane..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Jack chooses to sleep with Holli Would, breaking the fundamental rule that humans and doodles cannot have sex, setting the plot's central conflict in motion., moving from reaction to action.
+This illustrates the protagonist's commitment to Jack chooses to sleep with Holli Would, breaking the fundamental rule that humans and doodles cannot have sex, setting the plot's central conflict in motion., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, Frank is killed/transformed into a doodle after confronting Holli.
 The guardian between worlds falls, reality and Cool World merge catastrophically.
-Las Vegas descends into cartoon chaos., demonstrates the protagonist at their lowest point.
+Las Vegas descends into cartoon chaos., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 79% of the runtime.
 Jack obtains the Spike of Power - the artifact that can restore the barrier between worlds.
 He chooses reality over fantasy, accepting responsibility., demonstrating the transformation achieved throughout the journey.